spencer411/2021_Bioinformatics_Fellowship/README.md

 quast.py *.fa
 ```

+The code above is simply telling quast to run on every file in the folder ending in .fa.

 Note that quast produces a folder named "quast_results".
 In the results folder you will find a report.tsv file.
 This file can be opened in excel and provides the user with many useful metrics including both the number of contigs, and N50 score.

 Ideally your genomes will have less than 200 contigs and an N50 score greater than 40,000 bp.